JasonTheDeveloper/Go-Semantic-Release-GitHub-Actions/README.md

 Sample DevContainers for other languages can be found [here](https://github.com/microsoft/vscode-dev-containers/tree/master/containers).

+## Semantic-Release

-## Why semantic-release?
+### Why semantic-release?

-[Semantic-release](https://github.com/semantic-release/semantic-release) is a great tool, standalone tool for managing versioning and release of packages/binaries.
+[Semantic-release](https://github.com/semantic-release/semantic-release) is a great, standalone tool that sits in your CI pipeline for managing versioning and release of packages/binaries.
 Semantic-release is responsible for generating change logs, increasing the semantic version, and creating new releases in GitHub.

-### GoReleaser vs. semantic-release
+#### GoReleaser vs. semantic-release

 [GoReleaser](https://github.com/goreleaser/goreleaser) is another tool that could have been used over semantic-release.
 It generates go binaries for several platforms, it also creates a new GitHub release but on top of that, GoReleaser also pushes a HomeBrew formula to a tap repository!